bitstadium/HockeySDK-Mac/README.md

 ## Release Notes

+Version 1.0.3:

+- Added BITSystemProfile class to send analytics data for beta apps when using Sparkle
+- Fixed a few compiler warnings
+- Fixed crashes when initializing hockey manager in a different autorelease pool than starting the manager
+- Fixed a problem when sending crash reports automatically without user interaction
+- Fixed showMainApplicationWindow delegate being invoked multiple times in rare cases
+- Improvements to installation and setup instructions

 Version 1.0.2:

 - Include new PLCrashReporter version, which fixes a crash that can happen when the App/System is unloading images from a process